Analytics

 Hard Thinking

 Perhaps Einstein’s greatest modeling effort was to imagine what it would be like to ride a beam of light.
-That simple idea led to understanding that the speed of light is the ultimate speed limit in the universe — and that if nothing can go faster, then all communication ultimately is limited by the speed of light.
+That simple idea led to the understanding that the speed of light is the ultimate speed limit in the universe — and that if nothing can go faster, then all communication is ultimately limited by the speed of light.
 That includes time, or the perception of time.

 The End of Business as Usual

-Salesforce’s Einstein brings together several types of AI/business intelligence/machine learning/deep learning/machine intelligence and whatever from prior acquisitions, including RelateIQ, Implisit, PredictionIO, Tempo and more.
+Salesforce’s Einstein brings together several types of AI/business intelligence/machine learning/deep learning/machine intelligence and whatever from prior acquisitions, including RelateIQ, Implisit, PredictionIO, Tempo, and more.

-As a practical matter, this doesn’t mean you’ll suddenly have superstar sales people who nail every deal.
+As a practical matter, this doesn’t mean you’ll suddenly have superstar salespeople who nail every deal.
 However, having good AI might tell you when you’re wasting your time — when a deal isn’t going to be yours.
 Knowing that, you’ll redeploy resources with the confidence that you’ve made the right decision.

 Customers Aren’t Forever